 Hey, Dustin here!

 With a list of over 27,000 people going strong I thought it might be time to revisit an old post on why we switched to Convertkit.
 I originally posted this over here on A Sweet Pea Chef.
-But given that most of this blog is on eating healthy food I decided to update it and post it over on Married To Your Business, our blog on the behind scenes of growing an online business.
+But given that most of this blog is on eating healthy food I decided to update it and post it over on Food Blog Engine, our blog on the behind scenes of growing an online business.
 So I updated and refreshed this article and we are.
 FYI, we are an affiliate for some of the below links.
 All these suggestions are based on our experience and extensive research I would never recommend a product that I don’t strongly believe in.

 One of the goals I had for 2015 was to move our email system over to an email provider that allows for easier segmentation and follow up (i.e. before and after opting in and/or purchasing a product).